What makes German Shepherds great pets?

 What types of pet insurance policies are there?

 There are four main types of pet insurance for dogs:

 Third party pet insurance can give you cover if your dog injures another pet or a person, or damages or destroys property.
 Even if your German Shepherd is not aggressive, you might find it gets into trouble with other dogs.
-This type of insurance is also known as also known as third party public liability insurance.
+This type of insurance is also known as third party public liability insurance.
 It’s included as standard with most pet insurance policies, so it’s best to check your policy first, before buying it separately.

 If your dog is lost or stolen you could receive practical help from your German Shepherd pet insurance.
-Some pet insurance policies will offer a reward for finding your dog and pay towards the cost of advertising the fact that your dog is missing, for example with lost-dog posters, to help bring about their safe return.
-Policies can also pay compensation if he or she isn't found, up to the cost that you paid for your pet.
+Some pet insurance policies offer a public reward for finding your dog.
+Also, some policies can pay towards the cost of advertising the fact that your dog is missing, for example with lost-dog posters, to help bring about their safe return.
+Policies could also pay you compensation if your dog isn't found, up to the cost that you paid for your pet.

 If you'd like to compare pet insurance quotes, we can help.
 We'll first ask you a few questions about you, your dog and the level of cover you want.
 We'll then search pet insurance providers and get back to you with great-value pet insurance policies for your German Shepherd.

 All you need to do is decide which policy best suits you and your dog.

 |Average price for German Shepherd insurance is